IbrahimElshafey/ResumableFunction/_Docs/_ToDo.md

 # ToDo
-* finsh WebApiEventProviderClient
+* test WebApiEventProviderClient
-* use direct call to engine for test
+* Write Implementation for EventsDataJsonFile : IEventsData.
-* Write Implementation for Engine,FakeEventProvider,Database Presist,... to test the engine.
+* Write Implementation for Engine,Database Presist,... to test the engine.

 * Event provider may be:
 	* Local implementation